reach-sh/reach-lang/docs/src/tut/mkt/index.md

 range: 3 - 37
 ```

 These are just constants.
-Nothing surprising:
+Nothing surprising.

 * Line 3: `choice`.
-This is an `{!rsh} integer` that would represent the product that the buyer decides to order.
+This is an `{!rsh} integer` that would represent the `product` that the `buyer` decides to order.

 :::note
 An integer is represented by `{!rsh} UInt`.
 :::

 * Line 4: `quantity`.
-This is an `{!rsh} integer` that would represent the quantity of the product that the buyer order.
+This is an `{!rsh} integer` that would represent the quantity of the `product` that the `buyer` order.

 * Line 5: `announcement`.
-This is a `{!rsh} String` that would represent a short advertisement to the buyer.
+This is a `{!rsh} String` that would represent a short advertisement made by the `seller`.

 :::note
 A string is represented by `{!rsh} Bytes(28)`.
-The integer (28) in braces defines how long the string can be.
+The integer (28) in braces defines how long the string may be.
 :::

 * Lines 6 to 11: `product`.